-Call to Mind is made up of a team of exceptional psychiatrists and psychologists ranging in specialty and availability to best meet individual needs.
+Call to Mind is made up of a team of exceptional psychiatrists ranging in specialty and availability to best meet individual needs.

-With a team of psychiatrists and psychologists ranging in availability and specialty, including Perinatal, Child and Adolescent, Youth, Old Age, Forensic, Neuropsychiatry and General Adult (including addiction, autism and ADHD assessments), Call to Mind considers all referrals.
+With a team of psychiatrists ranging in availability and specialty, including Perinatal, Child and Adolescent, Youth, Old Age, Forensic, Neuropsychiatry and General Adult (including addiction, autism and ADHD assessments), Call to Mind considers all referrals.

 Sasha originally trained in South Africa, where she worked as a consultant psychiatrist in a variety of settings.
 Since moving to Australia, she has worked with Forensic and community patients, with special interests in Addiction Psychiatry, Perinatal Psychiatry and Refugee Mental Health.